macwinlin-studio/bilibili-query-information/README.md

     * Rank
     * Favorite Status
     * Live Room Information
-In addition, the author will also launch video information query.
+In addition, the author will also launch video query information.
 Please look forward to video information query and V2.0!
 ## License
 This project uses Apache-2.0 License.